nih-cfde/announcements/2021-01-25-announcements.md

 ### Cross-Pollination Events

 The CFDE Cross-Pollination Series continues next week on **Tuesday, February 2, at 11am(PST)/2pm(EST)** with the NIH and LINCS presenting.
+[Please RSVP](https://crosspollinationevents.groups.io/g/main/viewevent?repeatid=33633&eventid=1005436&calstart=2021-02-02) and join us!
 Cross-Pollination events take place on the first Tuesday of every month.
 Please check out the [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing) and let us know if you would like to present!
 When requesting a slot please include your preferred date and the length of your talk.
 Currently we have speakers scheduled out through June, but you can book a slot from July onwards.

 In February and March we are adding two new Cross-Pollination Events on Tuesday, **February 16 and March 16**.
 These 1.5 hour events will introduce the new R03 awards and share their projects and progress in the CFDE.